walrusone/iptvboss-alpha/README.md

 ## Data and backups

 IPTVBoss databases, configuration, generated XC files, caches, and logs are stored in the named `iptvboss-data` volume.
-Caddy uses separate `caddy-data` and `caddy-config` volumes.
+When bundled Caddy is added, it uses separate `caddy-data` and `caddy-config` volumes.

 Stop IPTVBoss briefly and copy its data to a dated directory before upgrades: